yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/enrollment-ios.md

 `Yuno.enrollPayment()` presents a full-screen `UIViewController` modally using the `viewController` provided in your `delegate`.
 This works only in UIKit.
 In SwiftUI, wrap a `UIViewController` and return it via the `viewController` property.
 The `delegate` must expose a visible controller to allow the SDK to present the UI.

-The following table presents all the protocol requirements you have to provide and their descriptions.
+The following table describes the protocol requirements:

 | Parameter                                      | Description                                                                                                                                                                                                                          |
 | :--------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |